 This paper examines the 1994 environmental conditions in the Northwest Atlantic and is the thirteenth annual review presented to NAFO.
-The 1993 environmental review is in Drinkwater (1995).
-This review again is based upon selected sets of oceanographic and meteorological data as well as information from research documents prepared for the NAFO Scientific Council.
+It is based upon selected sets of oceanographic and meteorological data as well as information from research documents prepared for the NAFO Scientific Council.
 Environmental conditions are compared with those of the preceding year as well as the long-term means.
 Where possible, the latter have been standardized to a 30-yr base period (1961-90) in accordance with the convention of the World Meteorological Organization and recommendation of the NAFO Scientific Council.